wandb/docs/docs/guides/app/pages/workspaces.md

 ![](/images/app_ui/workspace_versions_initial_branched.png)

-### Create a new workspace based off the primary workspace
+### Create a new workspace
-Create a workspace that is cloned off of the primary workspace.
-In other words, work on a workspace that mirrors the original workspace without modifying the original workspace.
-The following describes how to create a new workspace:
+Create a new workspace that includes all of the W&B runs and metrics from the original project workspace.
+Follow the procedure outlined below to create a new workspace:

 1. Navigate to the project workspace
 2. Click on the hamburger menu in the upper left corner, next to the name of the workspace.
 3. From the dropdown, click on **New workspace**.

-You can create draft versions of your newly created workspace, similarly to branched workspace versions made on the Primary workspace.
+You can create draft versions of your newly created workspace.
 See the previous section, [Edit drafts](#edit-drafts), for more information.

 ### Publish a workspace